Annual report guidelines for 2021-22

 Board and committee remuneration

-Agencies are required to report individual and aggregate costs of remunerating members of government boards and committees as defined in Premier’s Circular 2021/18: State Government Boards and Committees.
+Agencies are required to report individual and aggregate costs of remunerating members of government boards and committees as defined in State Government Boards and Committees - Premier's Circular 2022/02

 Include members of government boards and committees who are government employees.
-If they are ineligible for remuneration, as defined in Premier’s Circular 2021/18: State Government Boards and Committees, remuneration is listed as zero.
+If they are ineligible for remuneration, as defined in Premier's Circular 2022/02, remuneration is listed as zero.

 Below is an example table to report on remuneration for each board and committee member.
 Consideration can also be given to listing separate information relating to member payments, for example other benefits and allowances.